Ubrguxk/Simple-Car-showrooms/README.md

 ## General Information
 This is my second project of my collage study
 Its terminal-based application where you can create carshowroom container, add showrooms and put vehicles in it.
-Showroom contains mupltiple methods where you can add, get, remove, search, sort Vehicles and more.
+Showroom contains mupltiple methods where you can get, remove, search, sort Vehicles and more.

 It implements the basic usage of enum class, Comparable and Comparator interface and Collections framework.